javiimo/javiimo.github.io/_posts/2024-09-03-on-backprop-implementation.md

 ```
 {: .nolineno }

 We can just make every value (output of an operation) keep track of where it came from (operands) within the tuple `_children` (notice tuples are unordered).
+The only values without children would be the input of our network (or function in general).

 > The name children could be confusing because it depends on which direction of the pass you are considering.
 Since we are interested in Backprop, we are referring to children in the backward pass (which are the parents in the forward pass).
 So in $a+b = c$, $a$ and $b$ are the children of $c$.
 {: .prompt-info }